alexandermjones/overwatch-queue-discord-bot/README.md

 # Overwatch Queue Discord Bot
-A Discord bot for managing a queue of Overwatch players.
+A Discord bot for managing a queue of game players.

 ## Description

-A Discord bot created for a group of friends that play Overwatch together, but often have more players than the team limit of six.
+A Discord bot created for a group of friends that play games together, but often have more players than the team limits allow.

-The bot allows a user to create a queue, which players can join.
+Originally created for Overwatch 1, the bot allows a user to create a queue, which players can join.
-When a game ends, the queue can be updated to see who is playing in the next game.
+When a game ends, the queue can be updated to see who sits out of the next game and who joins the following game.
-The queue cycles through players two at a time, so all players get a chance to play games with minimal fuss.
+The queue cycles through players, so all players get a chance to play games with minimal fuss.

 ## Installation